 See what I mean?
 Aren’t these gorgeous?
 Thank you so much for the awesome tips, Amy!
 And I love that you started with a found branch.
 Such a great use of resources.

 Okay, Friends, if you make one (or more) or these, I want to hear about it!
 And I want to know where you would display these as well.
 Are you thinking the family room?
 Master bedroom?
 Kitchen windowsill?
 They’d be so cute pretty much anywhere!

-P.S. — Enjoy making things?
-Here’s a link to other fantastic DIY projects.
+P.S. — More fantastic DIY projects.

-Credits: Images, styling & text by Amy Christie.
+Credits: Images and project by Amy Christie.